MylesPribeg/SENG401ChatApp/README.md

 # Install dependencies
 $ npm install on frontend
 $ npm install on backend
+$ npm install on socket

 # Start the app
 $ enter the frontend folder and type npm run dev in terminal
 $ enter the backend folder and type npm start in terminal
+$ enter the socket folder and type npm start in temrinal

 # Done
 # follow link in frontend terminal that {npm run dev provides}